skendanavian/skendanavian-bio/README.md

-<h1 align="center"> Hey, I'm [Soren]! 👋, </h1>
+<h1 align="center"> Hey, I'm Soren! 👋 </h1>

-🇨🇦 🌲 💻 🌿 🎹 🎸 🎧 🏒 🏈 🚴 🎮 🏂 🎭
+<p align="center">🇨🇦 🌲 💻 🌿 🎹 🎸 🎧 🏒 🏈 🚴 🎮 🏂 🎭</p>

 ### About Me

 <p>
-I'm a full-stack developer with a focus on front-end design and development.
-I have a background as a professional musician.
+- I'm a full-stack developer with a focus on front-end design and development.
+- I have a background as a professional musician.
 Like music, I love web development because it offers a great blend of creativity, logic, and problem solving.
-I have a diploma in web development from Lighthouse Labs (2020).
+- I have reveived my diploma in web development from Lighthouse Labs (2020).

 <br/>